Jaraba

 Jaraba is a municipality located in the province of Zaragoza, Aragon, Spain.
 According to the 2004 census (INE), the municipality has a population of 316 inhabitants.

 This town is located in the deep Mesa River valley, at the feet of the Sierra de Solorio range, Sistema Ibérico.
-There are three spas in the municipality, two are located close to the river.
+There are three spas in the municipality, two of which are located close to the river.